durham-qlm/durham-qlm.github.io/join/phdrecruit.md

 	<br><br>
 At Durham (together with Cardiff University) we are pioneering a new approach based on Rydberg excitons – highly excited states of electron-hole pairs in a bulk semiconductor.
 These Rydberg excitons couple strongly to microwave and optical signals, which can be sent down an optical fibre to form a network.
 We have already demonstrated microwave-optical conversion at 4K [Gallagher et al., Phys.
 Rev. Res.
 4, 013031 (2022)], and the highest microwave-optical nonlinearity of any material [Pritchett et al., APL Photonics 9, 031303 (2024)].
 In this project you will extend these techniques to couple Rydberg excitons to superconducting quantum circuits.
 You will explore their integration with optical fibres and waveguides, and optimize the conversion process to approach the quantum regime required for future networks.
     <br><br>
-    For further details about the position please contact <a href="m.p.a.jones@durham.ac.uk"> Prof. Matthew Jones</a>.
+    For further details about the position please contact <a href="mailto:m.p.a.jones@durham.ac.uk"> Prof. Matthew Jones</a>.
     <br><br>
     <a href="#proj">Back to table</a>
    </td>